HwWobbe/Wip-tasks/README.md

 Author notes:

+- Build this short file to support the proiposal to build a shared DataDictionary that includes NameSpace capabilities.
+  - ...
 - create a separate page for this Postal Codes information
   - add a destination link to this README file
 - get feed-back from specific Audiences prior to working ahead too far.